HomeOnMars/projektoOmnijo/OmniCentro.md

 #### Background Summary

-**OmniCentro** is the new planned capital of the fictional island country **la Regno de Omnijo**, as commissioned by Omnijo's new young queen
+**OmniCentro** is the new planned capital of the fictional island country **la Regno de Omnijo**, as commissioned by Omnijo's young new queen
 <span style="color:Silver">Serena</span>,
 who has already earned herself a reputation of arrogance and recklessness since her coronation just about half a year ago.

-(*La Regno de Omnijo* (English: Kingdom of Omnijo) is a fictional monarchy located on an fictional island
+*La Regno de Omnijo* is a fictional monarchy located on the fictional island *La Omnija-Insulo* in the Southern Hemisphere somewhere in between Chile and New Zealand, near 56°15'S, 140°15'W (coordinates are fictional).
-(with the size of approximately iceland, i.e. $\, \sim 100\, 000\, \mathrm{km}^2$)
-in the Southern Hemisphere,
-somewhere in between Chile and New Zealand.
+The island has a size of approximately Iceland, i.e. $\sim 100 \, 000 \, \mathrm{km}^2$.

-For more details, see the history of Omnijo [here](#the-history).)
+For more details, see the history of Omnijo in the [history](#la-historio-the-history) section below.

-#### Background Bulletin
+#### Fona Bulteno <br>Background Bulletin

 | Settings                | Acronym | Name                    |
 | :---------------------- | :-----: | :---------------------: |